heythisispaul/EncompassConnect/README.md

 });
 ```

-Either option will update the loan, just be sure you're toggling which functionality you need based off how your incoming loan data is structured. **If you're updating custom fields, you must supply the data in a preformatted contract structure.** Keep in mind the second example is less taxing on the server, it requires one less call to Encompass and is generally recommended if the fields being updated are constant.
+Either option will update the loan, just be sure you're toggling which functionality you need based off how your incoming loan data is structured.
+Keep in mind the second example is less taxing on the server, it requires one less call to Encompass and is generally recommended if the fields being updated are constant.
 Note that this same functionality exists in the `.batchUpdate()` method as well.

 ### Viewing a Pipeline
 Pipeline Data can be pulled with the `.pipeLineView()` method.
 This method requires a Pipeline Contract object as its first parameter, and can optionally take a second parameter to specify a limit to how many results you would like.
 The pipeline contract determines which loans to retrieve and requires one of the two properties: